sriram-257/MEDICAL_RAG_CHATBOT/README.md

 # 🏥 Medical RAG Chatbot

 A specialized medical Question-Answering chatbot built using the **MedQuAD dataset**.

-The system uses semantic retrieval with **Sentence Transformers and FAISS** to retrieve relevant medical information and provides a simple interactive interface using **Streamlit**.
+The system uses **Sentence Transformers and FAISS** for semantic retrieval of relevant medical information and provides an interactive web interface using **Streamlit**.

 The project also includes basic **medical entity recognition** for identifying diseases, symptoms, treatments, and medications from user queries and retrieved medical information.